alphagov/govuk-prototype-kit-docs/docs/v13/documentation/publishing.md

 ### If you get an error about username

-Older versions of the Prototype Kit require a username - you can [update your Prototype Kit](/docs/updating-the-kit) or set a username:
+Older versions of the Prototype Kit require a username - you can [migrate your prototype to version 13](./migrate-an-existing-prototype) or set a username:

 Add another environment variable where the 'name' is USERNAME, and the 'value' is whatever username you would like to use.